sleemanj/ESP8266_Simple/firmware/README.md

 And have been recorded here for posterity because for some reason the firmware binaries for these devices seem to "dissapear" from the internet, frankly google is full of dead links.

-*** If anybody has a copy of the 0.9.2.4 firmware, I'd really love to get that here as well, that is what the library was originally developed for. ***

 ## Uploading Firmware

 To upload these firmwares you can use [esptool](https://github.com/themadinventor/esptool) with the commands `write_flash 0x0 [bin file]`